 The only aspect of this movie I don't like is Lady Deathstrike (Kelly Hu).

-I'm not a fan of her character in the comic books either, and mostly because she just doesn't make sense.
+Mostly because she just doesn't make sense.
 Wolverine's claws could somewhat conceivably be sheathed in his muscle-bound forearms.
 The length works, at least.
 But Lady Deathstrike's claws?
 No way are they sheathed in her fingers!
 Or even, really, her hands.
 Just doesn't work for me.
 Also, Sabretooth had the my-claws-grow-at-will superpower going on long before she came along, so she's kind of boring.
 But I try to ignore her.

 So, yeah, I said this was an easy question to answer.
 I didn't say the answer would be short ;-)